Accessibility

 Benefits

-You and your carer, if you have one, may be entitled to a range of benefits.
-Some are ‘means-tested’, meaning that whether or not you can get them will depend on your financial situation.
+You and your carer, if you have one, may be able to get a range of benefits.
+Some are ‘means-tested’, your eligibility will depend on your financial situation.
 Others depend on your National Insurance record or your health and individual needs.

 The following local and national services provide information and advice about benefits:

-• Money Helper is a free impartial service set up by Government to provide advice about money including information on benefits.
+• Money Helper is a free service that provides advice on money, including information on benefits.

-• Wakefield Citizens Advice Bureau provides free impartial and independent advice about benefits, either face-to-face, telephone, email or online.
+• Wakefield Citizen's Advice Bureau provides free advice about benefits, either face-to-face, telephone, email or online.

 • Age UK provides online information, and an advice line.

-• Turn2us is an organisation that helps people access money available to them through welfare benefits, grants and other help.
+• Turn2us helps people to access money that is available to them.
+This could be welfare benefits, grants and other financial help.

-• DIAL Wakefield advises and provides information on a number of aspects of welfare rights and benefits for disabled people.
-They can also advise on the benefits mandatory reconsideration and appeals dispute process.
+• DIAL Wakefield provides information and advice for disabled people.
+They also provide advice on the benefits mandatory reconsideration and appeals dispute process.

-If you are state pension age, physically or mentally disabled, and need someone to help look after you, you may be entitled to Attendance Allowance.
+Attendance Allowance is for people who are state pension age, physically or mentally disabled, and need someone to help look after them.
 You do not have to have someone caring for you to claim.

-If you are under state pension age and have a disability or long term health condition which means you have difficulties with daily living or getting around, you may be entitled to Personal Independence Payment.
+If you are under state pension age and have a disability or long term health condition, you may be entitled to Personal Independence Payment (PIP).

 You may also be able to claim a discount on your council tax or apply for a grant or other benefits.